RenzoDepoortere/AnimeArena_PassionProject/README.md

 # Experiences
 I've learned (and am still learning) quite a lot while working on this project and I feel like I've barely scratched the surface of Unreal Engine.
-But I'm determined to discover more of its features and get quite adept in being able to use Unreal Engine.
+But I'm determined to discover more of its features and get quite adept in being able to use the engine.